 12. Anti-corruption.
-Subscriber has not received or been offered any bribe, kickback, illegal or improper payment, gift, or thing of value from any Fastly personnel or agents in connection with the Agreement, other than reasonable gifts and entertainment provided in the ordinary course of business.
-If Subscriber becomes aware of any violation of the above restriction, Subscriber will promptly notify Fastly’s General Counsel at firstname.lastname@example.org.
+Neither party has received or been offered any bribe, kickback, illegal or improper payment, gift, or thing of value from any of the personnel or agents of the other party in connection with the Agreement, other than reasonable gifts and entertainment provided in the ordinary course of business.
+If Subscriber becomes aware of any violation of the above restriction, Subscriber will promptly notify Fastly’s General Counsel at email@example.com.

 13. Limitation of Liability.
-A PARTY’S LIABILITY WITH RESPECT TO ANY SINGLE INCIDENT ARISING OUT OF OR RELATED TO THE AGREEMENT WILL NOT EXCEED THE AMOUNT PAID BY SUBSCRIBER HEREUNDER IN THE 12 MONTHS PRECEDING THE INCIDENT, PROVIDED THAT IN NO EVENT WILL A PARTY’S AGGREGATE LIABILITY ARISING OUT OF OR RELATED TO THE AGREEMENT (REGARDLESS OF THE NUMBER OF INDIVIDUAL INCIDENTS GIVING RISE TO LIABILITY) EXCEED THE TOTAL AMOUNT PAID BY SUBSCRIBER HEREUNDER.
+A PARTY’S AGGREGATE LIABILITY ARISING OUT OF OR RELATED TO THE AGREEMENT WILL NOT EXCEED THE AMOUNT PAID BY SUBSCRIBER HEREUNDER IN THE 12 MONTHS PRECEDING THE FIRST INCIDENT OUT OF WHICH THE LIABILITY AROSE.
 THE ABOVE LIMITATIONS WILL APPLY WHETHER AN ACTION IS IN CONTRACT OR TORT AND REGARDLESS OF THE THEORY OF LIABILITY.
 HOWEVER, THE ABOVE LIMITATIONS WILL NOT LIMIT SUBSCRIBER’S PAYMENT OBLIGATIONS UNDER SECTION 7 (FEES AND PAYMENT) OR EITHER PARTY’S INDEMNIFICATION OBLIGATIONS UNDER SECTION 16 (INDEMNIFICATION).

 15.1 Services Warranty.
-In addition to its obligations under the Agreement, Fastly warrants that during the term of each Service Order that: (a) the Services will perform materially as set forth in the Documentation, (b) the features, functionality and performance of the Services will not be materially decreased, (c) the overall effectiveness of the Security Measures will not be decreased; (d) use of the Services, including the software components, in accordance with the Documentation, will not impose any additional obligations on Subscriber to grant any rights to its intellectual property or to disclose or make any of its own proprietary technology available to any third party; and (e) Subscriber’s obligations will not be materially increased as a result of an update to the Documentation or the AUP.
-Without limiting Fastly’s obligations pursuant to Section 3 (Fastly’s Obligations), Subscriber’s exclusive remedies for a breach of a warranty in this Section 15.1 (Services Warranty) shall be (i) to the extent applicable, allow Fastly to repair or replace a non-conforming software component or (ii) to exercise the express rights described in Sections 5.2 (Termination For Cause), 7.5 (Refund or Payment upon Termination) and, to the extent applicable, claim the credits set forth in the applicable SLA.
+In addition to its obligations under the Agreement, Fastly warrants that during the term of each Service Order that: (a) the Services will perform materially as set forth in the Documentation; (b) the features, functionality and performance of the Services will not be materially decreased; (c) the overall effectiveness of the Security Measures will not be decreased; (d) use of the Services, including the software components, in accordance with the Documentation, will not impose any additional obligations on Subscriber to grant any rights to its intellectual property or to disclose or make any of its own proprietary technology available to any third party; and (e) Subscriber’s obligations will not be materially increased as a result of an update to the Documentation or the AUP.
+Without limiting Fastly’s obligations pursuant to Section 3 (Fastly’s Obligations), Subscriber’s exclusive remedies for a breach of a warranty in this Section 15.1 (Services Warranty) shall be (i) to the extent applicable, allow Fastly to repair or replace a non-conforming software component or (ii) to exercise the express rights described in Sections 5.2 (Termination for Cause) and 7.5 (Refund or Payment upon Termination), and to the extent applicable, to claim the credits set forth in the applicable SLA.

 15.3 Disclaimers.
 EXCEPT AS EXPRESSLY PROVIDED IN THIS SECTION 15, NEITHER PARTY MAKES ANY WARRANTY OR GUARANTY OF ANY KIND, WHETHER EXPRESS, IMPLIED, STATUTORY, OR OTHERWISE, AND EACH PARTY SPECIFICALLY DISCLAIMS ALL WARRANTIES, WHETHER IMPLIED, EXPRESS, OR STATUTORY, INCLUDING ANY IMPLIED WARRANTY OF TITLE, MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, OR NON-INFRINGEMENT, TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW.

 16.2 Indemnification by Subscriber.
-Subscriber will indemnify and defend Fastly against any and all third party claims, demands, suits or proceedings (each a “Claim Against Fastly”) and all related judgments, liabilities, awards, damages, costs, including reasonable attorneys’ fees and expenses, arising out of, or in connection with, or alleging (i) Subscriber Data, or (ii) Subscriber’s use of the Services in breach of the Agreement, provided Fastly (a) promptly gives Subscriber written notice of the Claim Against Fastly; (b) gives Subscriber sole control of the defense and settlement of the Claim Against Fastly (except that Subscriber may not settle any Claim Against Fastly unless it unconditionally releases Fastly of all liability related to the Claim Against Fastly); and (c) give Subscriber all reasonable assistance, at Subscriber’s expense.
-The above defense and indemnification obligations do not apply to the extent a Claim Against Fastly that result, in whole or in part, from the Services or Fastly’s breach of the Agreement.
+Subscriber will indemnify and defend Fastly against any and all third party claims, demands, suits or proceedings (each a “Claim Against Fastly”) and all related judgments, liabilities, awards, damages, costs, including reasonable attorneys’ fees and expenses, arising out of or in connection with (i) Subscriber Data, or (ii) Subscriber’s use of the Services in breach of the Agreement, provided Fastly (a) promptly gives Subscriber written notice of the Claim Against Fastly; (b) gives Subscriber sole control of the defense and settlement of the Claim Against Fastly (except that Subscriber may not settle any Claim Against Fastly unless it unconditionally releases Fastly of all liability related to the Claim Against Fastly); and (c) give Subscriber all reasonable assistance, at Subscriber’s expense.
+The above defense and indemnification obligations do not apply to a Claim Against Fastly that result, in whole or in part, from the Services or Fastly’s breach of the Agreement.
 Except with respect to a dispute between Subscriber and Fastly, Subscriber will reimburse Fastly for all costs and reasonable attorneys’ fees for responding to third party or governmental requests for information arising out of or in connection with Subscriber Data or Subscriber’s use of the Services.

-16.3 Additional Indemnities.
-For purposes of this Section 16, (a) a Claim Against Fastly shall include a claim against Fastly, Fastly’s Affiliates, and Fastly’s or its Affiliates’ officers, directors, and employees and (b) a Claim Against Subscriber shall include a claim against Subscriber, Subscriber’s Affiliates, and Subscriber’s or its Affiliates’ officers, directors, and employees; provided no indemnified party shall be entitled to any form of equitable or implied indemnification at any time.
+16.3 Additional Indemnified Parties.
+For purposes of this Section 16, (a) a Claim Against Fastly shall include a claim against Fastly, Fastly’s Affiliates, and Fastly’s or its Affiliates’ officers, directors, and employees and (b) a Claim Against Subscriber shall include a third-party claim against Subscriber, Subscriber’s Affiliates, and Subscriber’s or its Affiliates’ officers, directors, and employees; provided no indemnified party shall be entitled to any form of equitable or implied indemnification at any time.